new-age.

 Bluebell - constancy

-and everlasting love - believed to call
+and everlasting love - believed to call the fairies when

-the fairies when rung, and thought to be unlucky
+rung, and thought to be unlucky to walk through a mass of bluebells,

-to walk through a mass of bluebells, because it was full of spells.
-It
+because it was full of spells.
+It is also considered

 Goddess, Selene.
 The goddess put Endymion into an eternal sleep,